mola-T/timp/README.md

 It is an awesome package (because it is also written by me).

-When develping `thread`, I found that I need to delay handling most of the jobs.
+When developing `thread`, I found that I need to delay handling most of the jobs.

 Do you remember data transfer between threads goes through localhost.
 When the parent thread receive a `reply-func` from two child threads, there is no way to handle them at the same time.
 Therefore, I developed. `sign.el`.